Carl Craig (Carl Craig): Artist Biography

 Craig's natural progression to remixes in 1994 gave the world quite a few dance versions of various hits from Maurizio, Inner City, La Funk Mob.

-At the same time, an amazing reworking of Tori Amos' "God" was also released, which was almost ten minutes long.
+At the same time, a stunning reworking of Tori Amos' "God" was also released, which lasted almost ten minutes.

 Largely thanks to the Amos remix, Craig soon signed his first contract with one of the biggest labels in the Blanco division of Warner's European wing.